ParrotSec/documentation/docs/library/helpme.md

 			------Git shortcuts------
 ******************************************************************************
 - NOTE: A git tutorial is in the works

+-Git commit errors generally take another commit to fix.
+-After setting up your repo ensure you remote add origin YOURSITE.git or life will suck.

 git init -to build your repo
 git push --set-upstream git@WEBSITEYOURPUSHINGTO:YOURUSERNAME/$(git